-- 1. Written procedures for each method of procurement used to procure engineering and design services.
+- 2. Written procedures for each method of procurement used to procure engineering and design services.
 Recipient procedures must be approved by the Federal Highway Administration (FHWA).
 Subrecipient procedures must be approved by the recipient, generally the State DOT.
 These procedures must provide for the following related to procurement of consultant services: - a.
 Preparing a scope of work, evaluation factors, and cost estimate; - b.
 Soliciting proposals; - c.
-Evaluating and ranking proposals and a documented basis for selection; - d.
+Evaluating and ranking proposals and a documented basis for selection;

+- d.
 Negotiating the amount to be paid; - e.
 Monitoring the consultant's work and preparing a performance evaluation when the work is completed; and - f.
-Determining the extent to which the consultant, who is responsible for the professional quality, technical accuracy, and coordination of services, may be reasonably liable for costs resulting from errors or deficiencies in design furnished under its contract (23 CFR section 172.9(a)). - 2.
-Instead of performing its own audits of engineering and design contractors, contracting agencies are required to accept indirect cost rates that have been established by a cognizant Federal or State agency in accordance with the Federal Acquisition Regulation (48 CFR part 31) for 1-year applicable accounting periods, if such rates are not currently under dispute (23 USC 112(b); 23 CFR section 172.7).

-3. Contracts for a consultant to act in a management role for the contracting agency for services that are directly related to a construction project must be approved by FHWA before the consultant is hired (23 CFR section 172.9(d)).
+Determining the extent to which the consultant, who is responsible for the professional quality, technical accuracy, and coordination of services, may be reasonably liable for costs resulting from errors or deficiencies in design furnished under its contract (23 CFR section 172.9(a)). - 3.
+Contracts for a consultant to act in a management role for the contracting agency for services that are directly related to a construction project must be approved by FHWA before the consultant is hired (23 CFR section 172.9(d)).

 - a.
-SF-269, Financial Status Report Not Applicable - b.
-SF-270, Request for Advance or Reimbursement Not Applicable - c.
-SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - d.
-SF-272, Federal Cash Transactions Report Not Applicable - e.
+SF-270, Request for Advance or Reimbursement Not Applicable - b.
+SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - c.
 SF-425, Federal Financial Report Not Applicable - 2.
 Performance Reporting Not Applicable - 3.
 Special Reporting Not Applicable - 4.
 Section 1512 ARRA Reporting Not Applicable - 5.
 Subaward Reporting under the Transparency Act Not Applicable